Kartaverse/Reactor-Docs/docs/com.AndrewHazelden.Fuzionmonger.md

 ___

 ## Author
- : Andrew Hazelden
+Andrew Hazelden

 ## Version
- : v1.0
+1.0

 ## Category
- : Fun
+Fun

 ___

 ## Description
 This script is a re-make of the classic Eyeon Fusion "FUZIONMONGER" easter egg dialog.
-In the newly re-implemented version of FUZIONMONGER you can press the Shift + B hotkey to display the message.___
+In the newly re-implemented version of FUZIONMONGER you can press the Shift + B hotkey to display the message.

+___

 ## Dependencies

-___

 ## Deploy